EllaBrands/stanDev/Design:-loggers,-writers,-and-interrupts-in-one-object-(oh-my!).md

   1. mean field
   2. full rank

 Currently, the output approach works well for sampling since it's gotten most attention but not so much for optimization/ADVI.
 For example ADVI has no obvious point density to calculate and currently outputs a confusing default value (NA or something?).
 This has posed difficulty with implementing new algorithms (e.g.- ADVI) and led to hacks in the interfaces or incomplete implementation of accessors for algorithm data.
-All the interfaces have typed output (e.g.-error messages, mass matrix) that get converted to text and piped into the logger, which is not ideal since the interfaces have to take text and parse it to produce basic diagnostic output.
-To add new outputs we need to pass more and more types of writers which modifies the signatures of services and breaks the interface.
+All the algorithms have typed output (e.g.-error messages, mass matrix) that get converted to text and piped into the logger, which is not ideal since the interfaces have to take text and parse it to produce basic diagnostic output.
+To add new outputs we need to pass more and more types of writers which modifies the signatures of services and breaks the interfaces.

 ## Solutions: